Janis-kreu/academic-kickstart/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2011-01-01"
   date_end = ""
-  description = """ Awarded to project "The task specialization hypothesis and possible productivity effects of immigration" with G. Peri """
+  description = """ Awarded to project: The task specialization hypothesis and possible productivity effects of immigration, with G. Peri """

 +++